 To view the official advance care plan document for Tennessee, visit the TennCare website.

 A living will is a legal document that gives instructions on what to do and not to do if you become incapacitated and are unable to make these decisions.
 The process of naming an individual to make your health decision is known as the appointment of a health care agent.

-It is important to note that in Tennessee, a living will is revocable at any time by the patient regardless of mental state if intentions are effectively communicated to the physician by written revocation that is dated and signed, or if an oral statement is made by the patient to physician.
+It is important to note that in Tennessee, a living will is revocable at any time by the patient, regardless of mental state, if intentions are effectively communicated to the physician by written revocation, both dated and signed, or if the patient makes an oral statement to the physician.

 To be legally recognized, a living will must be completed by a competent adult and signed in the presence of two witnesses who are not related to the declarant.
 The living will must also be substantially written in the form of §32-11-105.

 A durable power of attorney is a legal tool that grants a named individual the power to make health care and end-of-life decisions on behalf of the person initiating the agreement.

 Also known as the durable power of attorney for health care, the document allows the designated individual, typically a relative or partner, to communicate with doctors and hospital staff should the patient be unable to consent or decline treatment.

 In order for a durable power of attorney to be recognized, the document must be signed in the presence of two witnesses and a notary and specifically authorize health care decisions.

 Along with the durable power of attorney for health care, there is also the durable general power of attorney.
 This type of power of attorney does not deal with healthcare matters but rather property and contract rights.
 The durable general power of attorney has the authority to handle transactions on your behalf regarding property, contracts, and benefits.
 These financial and decision-making transactions may include: paying bills, collecting rents, voting stocks, running a business, buying or selling real estate, or creating the hiring terms for caregivers.

 Why Advance Directives Matter In Tennessee Estate Planning